-We are a leading global provider of industrial automation power, control and information solutions that help manufacturers achieve a competitive advantage in their businesses.
+We are a leading global provider of industrial automation power, control, and information solutions that help manufacturers achieve a competitive advantage for their businesses.
 We were incorporated in 1996 in connection with a tax-free reorganization completed on December 6, 1996, pursuant to which we divested our former aerospace and defense business to The Boeing Company.
-In the reorganization, the former Rockwell International Corporation (RIC) contributed all of its businesses, other than the aerospace and defense business, to the Corporation and distributed all capital stock of the Corporation to RIC's shareowners.
+In the reorganization, the former Rockwell International Corporation (RIC) contributed all of its businesses, other than the aerospace and defense business, to us and distributed all of our capital stock to RIC's shareowners.
 Boeing then acquired RIC.
 RIC was incorporated in 1928.
 Our principal executive office is located at 1201 South Second Street, Milwaukee, Wisconsin 53204, USA.
 Our telephone number is +1-414-382-2000 and our website is located at www.rockwellautomation.com.
 Our common stock trades on the New York Stock Exchange (NYSE) under the symbol ROK.